nguyenkieuchauanh0908/RentalHubFE/README.md

 # Introduction
 - This repo is one of three websites included in my graduation thesis (Basically, it's a platform where people go to search for rental apartments.
 There are three main roles: Users/Hosts who are looking for rental flats or rental homeowners who want to let apartment seekers know of their places.
 The management roles are inspector and admin with the main functions to sensor posts from hosts).
-- The other repo for the admin website can be found here https://github.com/nguyenkieuchauanh0908/FE_RentalHubAdmind, and for the role inspector, you can check out this repo: https://github.com/nguyenkieuchauanh0908/FE_RentalHubInspector
+- The other repo for the user website can be found here <a href='https://github.com/nguyenkieuchauanh0908/FE_RentalHubAdmind'>Admin</a>, <a href='https://github.com/nguyenkieuchauanh0908/FE_RentalHubInspector'>Inspectors</a>
+- Before cloning and running this repo, make sure to clone and run the <a href='https://github.com/nguyenkieuchauanh0908/RentalHubBE'>backend server</a>
 - Before cloning and running this repo, make sure to clone and run the backend server which can be found here https://github.com/nguyenkieuchauanh0908/RentalHubBE
-- You can also find the demo video here https://youtu.be/-Bspym1C5Fw
+- You can also find the demo video <a href='https://youtu.be/-Bspym1C5Fw'>here</a>
 # Technology
 - Angular v16.2.0
 - NodeJS v18.16.1